multigcs/viaconstructor/README.md

 ## Known Issues:
 * beta - version
 * &gt;= Python-3.9
-* Linux-Only (there are problems with cavaliercontours and pyqt5 on Win and OS-X)
+* running on Linux and OS-X (there are problems with cavaliercontours and pyqt5 on Win)
-* slow on big files
+* slow on very big files

 ## Features:
  * 3D-Preview